Gorillaism/Home-Automation-System/README.md

 # Home-Automation-System
 I want to develope a home automation system.

-Door contact - notify when door is open - magnet Temperature sensor - home heating system
+It is going include home security functions for the door, Tempurature sensor to check the tempurature, Lights functions like dimming and changing colors

+## Hardware
+Magnet contacts     - Door security
-Light sensor -  Check light level and dim
+Tempurature sensor  - Read Tempurature
-Alarm system - give user 30 sec to walk in and disable Ir sensor - in alarm system
-RGB - light up room
+RGB lights          - Changing light color
-In home scale
+Light Dimmer        - Changing light level

+## Home security
-## Door contact:
+### Door contact:
 There would be a magnetic connection on the door and the doorway. <br />
 Q = A AND B

-## Alarm system:
+### Alarm system:
 The Alarm system would work in conjuction with the door contact if turned on. <br />
 Q = (A AND B) AND C <br />
 If either is broken, would trigger the alarm system to go off.